arthurhammer/hackernews-collapse/README.md

-# Collapse Hacker News Safari Extension
+# Hacker News Collapse

 ![Screenshot](screenshot.png)

-Simple Safari Extension for collapsing Hacker News comment trees.
+Simple browser extension for collapsing Hacker News comment trees.
 Adds a collapse symbol to the left of comments.

-To install, open the `hackernews-collapse.safariextz` extension file.
+To install the Safari extension, open the `hackernews-collapse.safariextz` extension file.
+To install the userscript, open `hackernews-collapse.user.js` in Greasemonky or Tampermonkey.

 Existing tabs need to be reloaded before using the extension.

 ---